tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/LessonPlan.md

 * Remind the class that a student guide for each unit can be found in the corresponding unit's supplemental folder.
 Each guide has helpful links and FAQ for the unit.
 The Unit 3 student guide can be found [here](../Supplemental/StudentGuide.md).
 If you have any recommendations for additional questions, feel free to log an issue or a pull request with your desired additions.

+- Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).

 ### Sample Class Video (Highly Recommended)